 Things don’t always go to plan, so don’t worry.
 The most important thing is to always make sure you put ROMs in the machine the right way around, and observe the arrow.
 Anything else is easily fixed!

 - Make sure your EPROMS are blank.
 Use the Blank Check function to do this (noting that “blank” means FFFF across the whole chip, not zeroes as you may expect to see in the programmer data)

 - Make sure they’re real!
 If you’re getting errors about running out of space or unable to write, be aware that some eBay sellers will remark chips.
 Try a little acetone and wipe off the markings – although you’ll also find 27C400s that have been remarked as the same chip just to make them look new.

 - If you just get a blank screen, it’s possible your ROMs weren’t prepared correctly.
-The Amiga expects “byte swapped” images which swaps data over and leads to that gibberish, but almost readable data you saw.
-It isn’t a problem for the AmigaOS 3.2 images which are already prepared, but worth knowing if you branch out into writing other files.
+The Amiga expects “byte swapped” images; this isn’t a problem for the AmigaOS 3.2 images which are already prepared, but worth knowing if you branch out into writing other files.
 You will need some other software to byte swap the images, which is out of scope for this guide.

 Have you saved money?
 Probably not – most eBay ROM burning services are about £10-£12 for them to supply and burn an EPROM if you send them proof of ownership or the files.
 But once you’ve done a few, you may find it financially viable; blank EPROMs are around £2.50 if you’re prepared to wait for the slow boat.
 Have you learned something new?
 Totally!